 The stormwater discharge shall not cause or contribute to an exceedance of the applicable Water Quality Standards in the receiving water.

 (5) High Quality Waters

-Any new or increased stormwater discharge to high quality waters shall be discharged in accordance with the Connecticut Anti-Degradation Implementation Policy in the Water Quality Standards.
+Any new or increased stormwater discharge to high quality waters shall be discharged in accordance with the Anti-Degradation Implementation requirements in the Water Quality Standards (Section 22a-426-8 of RCSA).